OGBlackDiamond/OGBlackDiamond/README.md

 I'm currently 17 years old and an aspiring software engineer as you may have guessed.

 Check out some of my projects!
-(Disclaimer: Most projects are still a work in progress)
 * Proxy-Messages - A Minecraft Velocity/Paper plugin that provides customizable messages across the entire network when players join, leave, and switch between servers.
 * Proxy-Portals - A Minecraft Paper plugin that allows users to register nether portals to transport them to other servers on the network.
 * Project Aristotle - An AI virtual assistant that can remember conversations that it has, and can interact with you on a personal level!